huangyang-666/CAASR/README.md

 :hearts: Fast Inference：Evaluation data can be downloaded from: https://pan.baidu.com/s/1eJf7BE3VUb-3LebW_M5weQ (password: a135)

 :clubs: Pretrain Weight：Pretrained models for 2D and 3D animation are provided here: https://pan.baidu.com/s/15eUi6gR8jhOxj3Q9OQDpYQ (password: a135).
-Pretrained weights for baseline methods can be found at: https://pan.baidu.com/s/1vOxc1WJBe0TjKwrwexp9EQ (password: a135)
+Pretrained weights for comparison methods can be found at: https://pan.baidu.com/s/1vOxc1WJBe0TjKwrwexp9EQ (password: a135)

 :tophat: Train：
 We recommend adjusting degradation settings and selecting model scales based on your specific use case and content domain.

 :beer: Test：
 We use [PYIQA](https://github.com/chaofengc/IQA-PyTorch) for all perceptual quality evaluation.
 Default settings are used for 2D content.
-For 3D animations, we fine-tune MANIQA and TReS; the corresponding weights can be downloaded here: https://pan.baidu.com/s/1Xh88m2Eubp7m3ergzs8rrA (password: a135)
+For 3D animations, we fine-tune MANIQA and TReS, the corresponding weights can be downloaded here: https://pan.baidu.com/s/1r071-EV3nqnrdmkoXgI8DQ (password: a135)

 :wrench: Tools：